Hezkore/Ubuntu-Post-Install-Manager/readme.md

 You can uncheck the ones you don't want to install during step **"3.
 Software"**.\
 If you find yourself without a browser; type `sudo apt install firefox` into a terminal to install FireFox.

-If the machine is not made for gaming, messaging or email, then I recommend you *NOT* check these options:
+If you don't like things starting automatically; I recommend you *NOT* check these options:
 * Step **"7.
 Configuration"**
 	* Uncheck "Configure Geary to check for incoming email"
 	* Uncheck "Configure Telegram to run at start"